 Yes, on a case-by-case basis.
 Our Student Services team works with students who may need financial support for transportation or other items.

-83% of our graduates are employed within 4-months of graduation.
+80% of our graduates are employed within 4-months of graduation.
 We have a dedicated team that is committed to helping you get a job after graduation.
 For more see Student Benefits.

-100% of students that meet expectations during the learning and development phase will advance to an internship or directly into a job search to secure a role aligned with their training, supported by our industry-leading talent placement firm YUPRO Placement.
+Students that meet expectations during the learning and development phase will advance to an internship or directly into a job search to secure a role aligned with their training, supported by our industry-leading talent placement firm YUPRO Placement.
 We set very clear expectations and coach you every step of the way to ensure you always know where you stand.

-Salaries vary, but a recent study found that our participants earn 34% more, on average, than their peers who don’t join Year Up.
-We have a dedicated team that is committed to helping you get a job after graduation.
+Salaries vary, but a recent study found that our participants earn 30% more, on average, than their peers who don’t join Year Up.
+We have a dedicated team that is committed to helping you with job placement after graduation.

-Reach out to firstname.lastname@example.org or watch our informational videos to “meet” real students and staff who can talk to you about how Year Up enables career change.
-Or research up online and check out our social media channels for more information about how we enable career training and placement.
+Reach out to firstname.lastname@example.org or watch our informational videos to “meet” real students and staff during onboarding!
+Read stories from our alumni and check out our social media channels for more information about how we enable career training and placement.
 The federal government has funded studies to ensure we’re delivering on our promise to help young adults like you get started with the right job training program and start life-changing careers.